coding-to-music/nextjs-blog-ts-tailwind-mdx-bundler-prisma-postgres/README.md

 # 🚀 💠 Personal website and blog made using Next.js, TypeScript, Tailwind CSS, MDX Bundler, and Prisma with PostgreSQL 🚀

+### Status (see Issues Tab)

+### Notable Features

+## Goals to implement

+- What URLs are being called and what method do they use?
+- Views are not incrementing
+- DevTo Views - how does it work
+- Add my DevTo posts and monitor views and likes
+- Add a blog post
+- Add a project post
+- Import my repos into a repos sectioin
+- Have Statistics page monitor repos
+- Have Statistics page monitor stargazers, watchers, clones, forks
+- Inline graphs for statistics

 https://github.com/coding-to-music/nextjs-blog-ts-tailwind-mdx-bundler-prisma-postgres

 https://nextjs-blog-ts-tailwind-mdx-bundler-prisma-postgres.vercel.app